sotopia-lab/cotomata/evaluation/README.md

 ```

 ## Running the Script
 Run the following command to run the evaluation script.
 The first argument should be the file path to your input data.
+You may also need to log into GCP.
 ```
 node index.js <input-file-path>
 ```